Lionel trains have long been a standard of model railroading. It may be the best known name in

 were also available.
 The 'OO' line was discontinued at the outset of WWII.

-building metal trains.
-It did offer, for a time, a non-electric paper train set.
-After the war, Lionel
+for the government, while it stopped building metal trains.
+It did offer, for a time, a non-electric paper

-began producing steam engines that made smoke.
+onboard electromagnet.
 Lionel never resumed its line of 'OO' trains once the war ended.

-Toy train production resumed in 1945 under the direction of Lawrence Cowen, the son of Joshua Lionel Cowen.
+When toy train production resumed in 1945, it was under the direction of Lawrence Cowen,

 Having assumed the presidency that year, Lawrence remained at the head of the company until its sale in 1959.